pivotal/docs-tap/multicluster/reference/tap-values-build-sample.md

     * Harbor has the form `repository: "my-project/supply-chain"`.
     * Dockerhub has the form `repository: "my-dockerhub-user"`.
     * Google Cloud Registry has the form `repository: "my-project/supply-chain"`.
-- `SSH-SECRET-KEY` is the SSH secret key supported by the specific package.
+- `SSH-SECRET-KEY` is the SSH secret key in the developer namespace for the supply chain to fetch source code from and push configuration to.
-For more information, see [Identify the values for your package](../../install.html#identify-values).
 - `METADATA-STORE-URL-ON-VIEW-CLUSTER` references the URL of the Supply Chain Security Tools (SCST) - Store deployed on the View cluster.
 For more information, see SCST - Store's [Ingress and multicluster support](../../scst-store/ingress-multicluster.html#scst-scan-install) for additional details.
 - `MY-DEV-NAMESPACE` is the namespace where you want to deploy the `ScanTemplates`.
 This is the namespace where the scanning feature runs.